mimiframework/mimiframework.github.io/menu1.md

 \toc

+## 6/15/2021

+We released Mimi 1.3.0, featuring new and improved handling of setting and updating parameters, mostly driven by helpful requests and comments from users.
+These changes  will not be breaking, so your existing models should work in most cases, and if they don't please get in touch.
+That said, we encourage taking a look at modifying your models accordingly if you have a chance.
+- See a full description here: https://www.mimiframework.org/Mimi.jl/stable/howto/howto_5/
+- ... and a guide to updating your existing code here: https://www.mimiframework.org/Mimi.jl/stable/howto/howto_9/

+Comments/Concerns are welcome!

 ## 5/3/2021

 We have written up a repository and accompanying notebook [here](https://github.com/anthofflab/MimiFUND-MimiFAIR-Flat.jl/blob/main/MimiFUND-MimiFAIR-Flat.ipynb) to demonstrate the steps to couple together two models, specifically in this case replacng (most of) the [FUND model](https://github.com/fund-model/MimiFUND.jl)'s climate module with the [FAIR model](https://github.com/anthofflab/MimiFAIR.jl).